Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/JakobRaatschen/Project_Description_Jakob_Raatschen.md

 perception”)

 A variable on the accuracy of the response already exists, so you do not need to create one.
-However, calculate the average performance for each participant and add the scores to the data frame.
+However, calculate the `average_performance` for each participant and add the scores to a separate data frame that also includes a `subj_id` variable as well as the just created `study_id` variable.
+This data set will be needed for visualization 2.

 #### Study 2